ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **FOUR KEY METRICS (DORA)![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.103.png)**

-The highest-rated blip in 2022 of the oughtworks Technology Radar (ctohb.com/techradar) is the Four Key Metrics. ese metrics are described by a team within Google Cloud called DORA (DevOps Research and Assessment), and the system of metrics comes from a seven-plus-year research program validating the results and their impact on technology, process, culture, and quantitative results.
+The highest-rated blip in 2022 of the oughtworks Technology Radar (ctohb.com/techradar) is the Four Key Metrics.
+These metrics are described by a team within Google Cloud called DORA (DevOps Research and Assessment), and the system of metrics comes from a seven-plus-year research program validating the results and their impact on technology, process, culture, and quantitative results.
 The four metrics are as follows:

  **Lead Time:** How long it takes for code to go from commit to running in production